 The Real History of the Screaming Tunnel?

-Historically there used to be a small group of houses on the other side of the tunnel (away from the main road - just like in the legend).
-A woman who lived in one of the houses was known by the neighbours for being a bit off.
+She talked about a small group of houses gathered in a confined area.
+A woman who lived in one of the houses was not liked by her neighbours, and known for being a bit deranged.

 After a fight with her husband, which happened often, the woman would calmly walk out of her house and into the tunnel, walk to the middle and let out the loudest scream her lungs would allow.
 She wanted the entire region to feel her anger and pain, and to know how impossible her husband was.